istio/istio/vagrant-kubernetes-istio/README.md

 The following instruction details the steps required to run E2E tests with a Vagrant VM on your local machine, so you can test and debug locally.

 # Benefits:
-1. Set up a local vagrant VM Environment once and run "make e2e_all" to run E2E tests from your development environment.
+1. Set up a local vagrant VM Environment once and run "make e2e_all E2E_ARGS="--use_local_cluster"" to run E2E tests from your development environment.
 1. No need to worry about kubernetes cluster setup.
 The scripts take care of that.
-1. TODO: Debug tests right from your development environment.

 # Prereqs:
 1. Set up Istio Dev envrionment using https://github.com/istio/istio/wiki/Dev-Guide.